dc138/st-patched/README.md

 A build of the [Suckless Simple Terminal](https://st.suckless.org) (st) with many essential community patches modified to work together.
 Targets st revision `9846a56` (a few commits after st version `0.9`), and most likely wont work with other versions without manual changes to the patches.

-A single unified patch file with all patches built-in is included as a github releases.
+A single unified git patch file with all patches built-in is included as a github releases.
 You can apply directly to the st source, as explained below.
 If you use Arch Linux, a package is available in the [AUR](https://aur.archlinux.org/packages/st-community-git).
 Individual patches used to create it are provided in the `patches/` directory.